mattiLeBlanc/gulp-wp-bump-all/README.md

 You can define any filename as long as the path is correct.
 If you do not define filter `keys`,  fallback will be `[ 'wp_enqueue_style', 'wp_enqueue_style]`

+## Changelog

+*0.3.0*
+Rewrote the regex replacement function to support dependency array with mulitple values